Medically reviewed by Drugs.com. Last updated on May 8, 2021.

-- Anyone in the household is immune deficient or younger than 6 months old.
+- Anyone in the household has a problem with his or her immune system or is younger than 6 months.

 Chickenpox is normally a mild disease.
-But it can be serious and can lead to complications or death, especially in high-risk people.
-Complications include:
+But it can be serious and can lead to complications including:

 - Bacterial infections of the skin, soft tissues, bones, joints or bloodstream (sepsis)

 - Reye's syndrome in children and teenagers who take aspirin during chickenpox

 People who are at higher risk of chickenpox complications include:

 - Newborns and infants whose mothers never had chickenpox or the vaccine

 - People whose immune systems are weakened by medication, such as chemotherapy, or by a disease, such as cancer or HIV

 - People who are taking steroid medications for another disease or condition, such as asthma

 Low birth weight and limb abnormalities are more common among babies born to women who are infected with chickenpox early in their pregnancy.
 When a mother is infected with chickenpox in the week before birth or within a couple of days after giving birth, her baby has a higher risk of developing a serious, life-threatening infection.